Want to read this article later?

 We are looking for candidates with a strong academic background who display evidence of being motivated and hard working.
 Throughout the recruitment process, we are looking for individuals who exhibit potential to be future business leaders.

 Beyond that, we are looking for individuals with a sense of humour, a degree of self-confidence and the ability to work in a team environment.
 Geldards employees show commitment, passion and drive in everything they do.
 They hold a high level of ambition, and display enthusiasm within their approach.
 We often find that successful candidates can demonstrate an involvement in extra curricular activities, which to us are indicators that we will be working with like minded individuals.

 We offer vountary work experience placements on an ad hoc basis throughout the year, typically to undergraduates for four to five days.
 During the week that our work experience students spend with us, we do our best to ensure they spend each day with a different department within the firm to ensure they get a rounded picture of the day to day activities of our lawyers.
 The departments will often get students to help them with current cases, undertake relevant legal research or produce a peice of work relating to that area of law.

-If you are interested in completing a work experience placement please send an up to date CV, along with a cover letter, office preference and your available dates, addressed to Lauren Britton at email@example.com.
+If you are interested in completing a work experience placement please send an up to date CV, along with a cover letter, office preference and your available dates, addressed to Laura Hill / Katie Rowlands at firstname.lastname@example.org.
 We are often oversubscribed during academic holidays but do our best to accomodate as many students as possible.